Chapter 1. An Overview of C++

 Some Myths about C++

-• Knowledge of C is necessary for learning C++
+Knowledge of C is necessary for learning C++.

-• C++ is too difficult
+C++ is too difficult.

-• Memory leaks are always a problem in C++
+Memory leaks are always a problem in C++.

-Compiled vs Interpreted Code
+Compiled Versus Interpreted Code

-Another advantage is the models code is written once and maintained in a C++ library that can be deployed across many different departments, divisions, and even international boundaries, and called via interfaces from applications written in different front-end languages, while ensuring consistent numerical results throughout the organization.
-This can be particularly advantageous for regulatory compliance purposes.
+Another advantage of organizing financial models in a C++ library is the code is written once and maintained in a single repository.
+This way, a common set of code can be deployed across many departments, divisions, and even international boundaries, and called via interfaces from applications written in different frontend languages.
+This helps ensure consistent numerical results throughout the organization, which can be particularly advantageous for regulatory compliance purposes.

 The Components of C++